TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 The design of the CIRCE system is built on well-established standards and best practices that ensure safety, reliability, and environmental responsibility, all while meeting the tough challenges of contested operational areas.
 Our team reviewed military, industrial, and environmental guidelines to shape every design decision.

 Military standards such as MIL-STD-882 have set a high bar for reliability of system safety and risk management[2].
 This standard has led us to include thorough testing, validation, and fail-safe mechanisms so that even under unpredictable battlefield conditions, the system performs reliably, a must when human lives are on the line.
+Examples of this in are things such as the BMS that intend to keep the battery health in check, so that the robot doesn't explode or get stranded.
+Further more, the use and more importantly the trouble shooting of all sensors both lidar and distance sensors will help to ensure the robot does not choose a path that creates issues such as flipping or bottoming out.

 The team also looked to IEEE standards for guidance in telecommunications and robotics.
 The IEEE 802 series provided valuable insight in selecting the appropriate hardware and communication protocols to ensure steady data flow, even in frequency-contested environments [1].
 Additionally, recommendations from the IEEE Robotics and Automation Society informed the design of navigation and control systems, enabling the robot to follow its path accurately, even in the absence of traditional GPS signals.